Blind thrust earthquake: Blind thrust faults

 Blind thrust faults generally exist near tectonic plate margins, in the broad disturbance zone.
 They form when a section of the Earth's crust is under high compressive stresses, due to plate margin collision, or the general geometry of how the plates are sliding past each other.

 As shown in the diagram, a weak plate under compression generally forms thrusting sheets, or overlapping sliding sections.
 This can form a hill and valley landform, with the hills being the strong sections, and the valleys being the highly disturbed thrust faulted and folded sections.
 After a long period of erosion the visible landscape may be flattened, with material eroded from the hills filling up the valleys and hiding the underlying hill-and-valley geology.
 The valley rock is very weak and usually highly weathered, presenting deep, fertile soil; naturally, this is the area that becomes populated.
 Reflection seismology profiles show the disturbed rock that hides a blind thrust fault.

 If the region is under active compression these faults are constantly rupturing, but any given valley might only experience a large earthquake every few hundred years.
 Although usually of magnitude 6 to 7 compared to the largest magnitude 9 earthquakes of recent times, such a temblor is especially destructive because the seismic waves are highly directed, and the soft basin soil of the valley can amplify the ground motions tenfold or more.

-It is said that blind thrust earthquakes contribute more to urban seismic risk than the 'big ones' of magnitude 8 or more.